sstsimulator/sst-macro/docs/manual/manual.md

-Although never used at scale in a production system, the generalized hypercube is an important topology to understand, particularly for flattened butterfly and dragonfly.
+Although never used at scale in a production system, the generalized hypercube is an important topology to understand, particularly for flattened butterfly and Cascade.
 The (k,n) generalized hypercube is geometrically an N-dimensional torus with each dimension having size k (although dimension sizes need not be equal).
 Here we show a (4,2) generalized hypercube (Figure [24](#fig:topologies:hypercubeConnected)).
 This would be specified in SST as: